The B2B Decision Making Unit (DMU); The Real Faces of Persuasion

 Each member plays a significant role in the B2B buying decision, regardless of seniority.
 This doesn’t necessarily mean you must create an individual content marketing strategy for each individual role, it does however show the importance of engaging more than one member.

-Dig Deeper: understanding the modern DMU to improve your B2B targeting strategy
+Understanding the modern DMU to improve your B2B targeting strategy

-61% of B2B buyers research products from their smartphones, with over half of all web traffic now existing on mobile phones.
+2. Online buying: 61% of B2B buyers research products from their smartphones, with over half of all web traffic now existing on mobile phones.
 Meetings and phone calls with sales contacts now take place much later in the buying process.
 After completing their online research, buyers are choosing who they want to speak to.
 It’s an ‘invitation only’ sales shortlist.
 To make it onto the guest list, you must provide relevant information throughout the customer journey.
 Essentially, around 80% of all internet traffic is triggered by user intent; the need for information.

-As our earlier stat showed, the DMU is growing – climbing from an average of 5.4 two years ago to 6.8 today.
+3. Bigger DMUs: The DMU is growing – climbing from an average of 5.4 two years ago to 6.8 today.
 To reach this larger, more diverse group, marketing campaigns have to work harder than ever.
 This means creating more diverse audience personas and relevant content.
-One-size-fits-all is unlikely to succeed (Account-Based Marketing Research Report).
+One-size-fits-all is unlikely to succeed (Account-Based Marketing Research Report | Inbox Insight).

 How can I map the DMU to better plan my demand generation campaigns?

 We’ve created the following template to assist with your digital campaign planning.
 Through mapping each member of your target audience’s DMU, you can begin building a better B2B content strategy that delivers the right content to the right person in the right way.
+For instance, understanding the preferences and decision-making behaviors of your DMU allows you to design the best demand generation campaigns, ensuring each stakeholder is engaged effectively.
+Additionally, once you’ve captured leads, it’s crucial to follow up strategically to maintain engagement.
+For tips on how to do this effectively, check out our guide on how to follow up with whitepaper leads.

 What other factors shape the mindset of modern B2B Decision Makers?